goodguyry/CQ-Helper/README.md

 }
 ```

-Each site should be comma-separated and can be named anything you'd like (e.g, "Production").
-However, environment property names must be respected and the file must be [valid JSON](http://jsonlint.com).
+Each site can be named anything you'd like (e.g, "Production"), however, environment property names must be respected and the file must be [valid JSON](http://jsonlint.com).

 ---